GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer-api/api-callbacks.md

 - type: `array<number>`
 - required: Yes
-- description: Array of the story ids.
+- description: An array of story id's corresponding to the order of the stories to be shown in the dashboard.

 `stories`

-- type: `array<Story>`
+- type: `Object`
 - required: Yes
-- description: Array of object consisting of story details of each story where story-id is key.
-See [Story Shape Object](#story-shape-object) section for full documentation of `Story` object.
+- description:  Object consisting of story details of each story, where story-id is the key and [story object](#story-shape-object) is the value.

 `totalPages`